 Once you know who to target, a short recruiting screener (used to determine if a potential participant matches user characteristics) comes in handy and might also help in further figuring out characteristics that you want participants to have as well as characteristics that are reasons for exclusion.

 When recruiting participants, you are naturally left with two main choices: You either consult a recruiting agency who does the work for you, or you do your own recruiting.

-The big downside of recruiting participants through agencies (even though it’s a quick and easy solution) is that you are usually not allowed to recontact people they provide to you.
-In our case, it is critical to build lasting relationships with the people we talk to, therefore we made the decision to build our own participant database and are continuously extending it with every new project.
+The big downside of recruiting participants through agencies (even though it’s a quick and easy solution) is that you are usually not allowed to recontact the people they provide to you.
+In our case, it is critical to building lasting relationships with the people we talk to, therefore we made the decision to build our own participant database and are continuously extending it with every new project.

 So far, what has proven to work extraordinarily well for us is leveraging our personal and professional network as well as asking for further referrals from our study participants.

-Something else we usually do is making use of our social media channels: leveraging our website, spreading the word on Facebook, Linkedin and Twitter as well as sending out newsletters.
-We also tried and succeeded in recruiting participants in forums, groups and communities or even by approaching them directly in the streets.
+Something else we usually do is making use of our social media channels: leveraging our website, spreading the word on Facebook, Linkedin, and Twitter as well as sending out newsletters.
+We also tried and succeeded in recruiting participants in forums, groups, and communities or even by approaching them directly in the streets.

-For us, next experimental steps will be trying out new strategies, such as: giving talks in relevant settings and letting participants find us; creating a recruiting brochure that can be given to study participants to share; putting up well-designed recruiting posters or setting up booths in strategic locations; and placing ads in professional journals or publications.
+For us, the next experimental steps will be trying out new strategies, such as: giving talks in relevant settings and letting participants find us; creating a recruiting brochure that can be given to study participants to share; putting up well-designed recruiting posters or setting up booths in strategic locations; and placing ads in professional journals or publications.